 Viola – Henry Lee – Henry has a M. Mus. from the Juilliard School and has appeared at Avery Fischer Hall, Alice Tully Hall and Carnegie Hall.
 He is a chamber musician and a soloist, and currently plays with the Vancouver Symphony.
 Henry has also been the Principle Viola for both the Royal Winnipeg Ballet and Ballet BC Orchestras.
 (Learn More)

 Bass – Laurence Mollerup – Laurence is active in a wide variety of music, including classical, jazz, world, and Latin.
 In addition to playing with orchestras and choirs, he performs with jazz ensembles, big bands, CBC Radio, jazz and folk festivals and in musical theatre.
 He has performed on CDs and in film scores, he teaches, and he makes bass guitars.
 (Learn More)

-Thanks also to Dramaturge Peter Hay, and to Debra Brown for documentation.
+Thanks also to Dramaturge Peter Hay.

 In Tune 2017, a biennial event dedicated to the creation of new Canadian musicals, taking place in the cultural hub of Granville Island in Vancouver BC.
 In Tune 2017 features events that directly serve the musical theatre creation process, including masterclasses, showcases of new musicals in development, panel discussions, and special events.